Vancouver Magazine

 Between the rooftop pool and the daily wine-and-cheese happy hour, you might not spend any time in your room.
 But when you do settle in for a night, it’s a dream: sweeping views of Lake Ontario, cushy linens and killer ammentities in the bathroom (we’re suckers for a hotel that provides you a toothbrush—it’s the little things, y’know?), including L’Occitane soaps and lotions.

-Hotel X is under a year old, and still has that shiny-new feel, especially when you explore the facilities: the indoor tennis courts are pristine, and the 6,500-square-foot TenXTO fitness facility features state-of-the-art Artis machinery worth hauling yourself out of your cozy bed to try out.
+Hotel X is just a few years old, and still has that shiny-new feel, especially when you explore the facilities: the indoor tennis courts are pristine, and the 6,500-square-foot TenXTO fitness facility features state-of-the-art Artis machinery worth hauling yourself out of your cozy bed to try out.
 After your workout, the three-level jewel box that is the SkyBar is the ideal place to reward yourself.

-Since You’re In the Neighbourhood…: The recently opened Stackt Market is a 15-minute walk away, and features a cluster of shipping containers that have been converted into pop-up shops (find handmade ceramic planters, made-in-TO fashion brands and quirky glasses frames made from recycled plastic) next to Belgian Moon Brewery.
-As food vendors are added to the mix this summer, expect this spot to be hoppin’.
+Since You’re In the Neighbourhood…: Stackt Market is a 15-minute walk away, and features a cluster of shipping containers that have been converted into pop-up shops (find handmade ceramic planters, made-in-TO fashion brands and quirky glasses frames made from recycled plastic) next to Belgian Moon Brewery.
+When food vendors are added to the mix this summer, expect this spot to be hoppin’.

 280 Bloor St W, Toronto